 Coordinated programs in dietetics (CP) are comprehensive programs that include a course of study leading to a bachelor’s or master’s degree, as well as supervised practice of at least 900 hours.
 Upon completion of a CP in Utah, you are eligible to write for the CDR exam to become a registered dietitian (see Step 3).
 The following ACEND-accredited coordinated programs are located in Utah:

 - Bachelor of Science in Nutrition Dietetics and Food Sciences

 - Master of Science in Dietetics

 Didactic programs lead to an undergraduate or graduate degree in dietetics.
 Upon completion of a didactic program in Utah, you must then apply to an ACEND-approved dietetic internship (see Step 2) to qualify to sit for the Commission on Dietetic Registration (CDR) examination.
 The following ACEND-accredited didactic programs are located in Utah:

-Once you have successfully completed a didactic program in dietetics, you must apply for and complete supervised practice in dietetics through a dietetic internship (DI).
+Next, you must apply for and complete supervised practice in dietetics through a dietetic internship (DI).
 Dietetic internships, which must be accredited by ACEND, offers, at a minimum, 1,200 hours of supervised practice over a period of 8 to 24 months, depending on whether they are part-time or full-time programs.